sejoonkim/nodejs_passport_tutorial/README.md

   - getUserByEmail is passed as a function from the caller of initialize

-- app.js - POST - login
+- server.js - POST - login

-  - app - use - session
+  - server - use - session

     - options
       - secret: a key that is secret, which encrypts all information